Nishanth-Moolam/chess-game/README.md

 # chess-game
-### This project is to create a working chess game angular and python
+### This project is to create a working chess game in angular and python

 ## Instructions to run backend
 ```